alpico/auth.pico/README.md

 The mandatory `sig` parameter defines the message signature encoded as base64 in the [URL-safe version](//tools.ietf.org/html/rfc3548.html#section-4).
 This includes the 62 alphanumeric characters plus *underscore* and *dash*.
-The padding with `equal` signs is optional.
-The whole parameter is therefore between 90 and 92 characters long.
+Any padding with `equal` signs has to be removed from this value.
+The whole parameter is therefore 90 characters long.

 A valid example would be: